 Finally, aim to walk between 30 and 60 minutes each day to ensure optimal weight loss results when it comes to this diet plan, notes Luque in The Yogurt Diet.

-According to the Best Yogurt Makers Reviews, individuals who follow the Yogurt Diet closely may experience decreases in body weight.
+Individuals who follow the Yogurt Diet closely may experience decreases in body weight.
 In fact, WebMD reports that yogurt does appear to be effective when it comes to promoting both weight loss and reductions in body fat.

 Those who increase their intake of probiotic bacteria while following the Yogurt Diet may also notice improvements in bone health, notes Luque in The Yogurt Diet.
 In fact, an improved balance of intestinal flora can lead to increases in the rate of calcium absorption and transportation to the bones, says The Gloss, thus helping reduce rates of osteoporosis, and broken or fractured bones after a fall.